ky4ds/ky4ds.github.io/_posts/2021-06-18-dipole-trap-construction.md

 (using flexweave) to produce coils with consistent inductance with tighter windings.

-If you want to go cheaper, give speaker wire a shot.
+Try speaker wire if you want to go cheaper.

 ## Resonance measurements